sabyrzhan/hr-leave-management-spring/README.md

 # HR leave management system in Java and Spring
 ## Overview
 > WARNING:The project itself was not tested for stable working
 > since it s just a learning project.
-It does not include ant
+It does not include any
-> unit tests and UI part, but only REST API.
+> `unit tests` and `UI` part, but only REST API.

 Practice project to learn SOLID principle and CQRS in Java.